YuqiJin0013/Smart-Document-Analyzer/README.md

 ### The project has following APIs
 * Authorization and authentication
-* Text extraction, conversion, uploader
+* Upload File Endpoint
-* NLP (Use nltk and Textblob)
+* Generate Document Endpoint
-* Keywords, Sentiment, Summary
+* NLP (Use nltk and Textblob) -> keywords, sentiment, summary

 ### Frontend
-The front end is built using ReactJS with TypeScript
+The frontend is built using ReactJS with TypeScript
 * Contain upload files functionality
 * Display uploaded file details (name, size)
 * Generate document by using NLP